rationetwork/form-script-install/README.md

-# Clear Choice Setup
+# White Label Application Setup

+The application widget enables you to integrate Choose Wisely’s award winning personal loan comparison service on your own website.
-Get set up with a form and / or results that you can use to introduce your site's visitors to Choose Wisely’s award winning personal loan comparison service.
+Get set up with a form and / or results that you can use to introduce your site's visitors to Choose Wisely.

 - No API calls.
 - No iframes.